markmarcelo/sass-css-bootstrap-builder/README.md

 # CSS-SASS Bootstrap Builder

-A Webpack developement environment for compiling production CSS and JavaScript using Hot Module Replacement (HMR), SASS, the Twitter Bootstrap library, Pug, PurifyCSS, and more.
+A Webpack developement environment for removing unused CSS and compiling production JavaScript using Hot Module Replacement (HMR), Purifycss, SASS, the Twitter Bootstrap library.
+Templates can be written in HTML, Jade/Pug, or EJS.

 ## How to begin?